 Can you please give some suggestions as to how I can make this more bearable?
 Thank you.

 As you've experienced, moving back home may feel like both a blessing and a curse.
-Particularly during hard financial times, living at home is a great way to save money and get back on your feet.
-However, living at home may lead to rising tension between you and your family members — especially if you are used to having all the freedom in the world.
+Particularly during hard financial times, living at home may help you save money and get back on your feet.
+However, it may also lead to rising tension between you and your family members — especially if you're used to having all the freedom in the world.
 Fortunately, there are ways to improve communication between you and your parent(s), as well as ways to make living at home more bearable.

-First and foremost, learning how to talk to a parent in a constructive way can help cool down the situation.
-Though it may seem like your parent will never come around and see things from your point of view, a little patience and persistence in communicating with them can go a long way.
-Here are a few handy tips:
+First and foremost, learning how to talk with a parent in a constructive manner might help cool down the situation.
+Though it may seem like your parent won't come around and see things from your point of view, a little patience and persistence in communicating with them might go a long way.
+Here are a few ideas to try:

-- Ask for your parent to set aside time to talk, ideally not after a specific event that really irked you.
-If s/he seems reluctant, emphasize how important is to you to have a frank and respectful discussion.
+- Ask your parent to set aside time to talk.
+Ideally, this won't occur after a specific event that really irked you.
+If they seem reluctant, emphasize how much you value having a frank and respectful discussion.

-- Explain how you are impacted by your parent’s scrutiny.
-It is important that your parent knows how their hawkish behavior makes you feel.
-Explaining why it has stresses you out, in addition to proposing a potential solution, could be one way to open up the issue for discussion.
+- Explain how you're impacted by your parent’s scrutiny.
+It may be helpful for your parent to know how their hawkish behavior makes you feel.
+Consider explaining why it stresses you out, and maybe propose working on potential solutions together.
+This could be one way to open up the issue for discussion.

 - Work on establishing boundaries.
-As an adult, you have the right to decide which aspects of your life you would like to remain private.
+As an adult, you have the right to decide which aspects of your life you'd like to remain private.
 Perhaps you can communicate to your parent why having these boundaries might be helpful for you and for your relationship with them.

 - Pick your battles.
 Focus on trying to change the things that matter to you most.
-Find ways to let your parent know that you can live with certain rules, but that others feel restrictive or unfair.
+Find ways to let your parent know that you can live with certain situations, but that others feel invasive.

-- Don’t forget to communicate that you are thankful for all your parent does for you.
-Though this may be difficult, your parent will certainly appreciate that you recognize that their actions are out of love and concern.
+- Don’t forget to communicate that you're thankful for all your parent does for you.
+Though this may be difficult, they might appreciate that you recognize that their actions could be out of love and concern.

-Secondly, it is important that you have a positive outlet to help you cope.
+Secondly, consider finding a positive outlet to help you cope.
 Fortunately, there are a myriad of ways to make living at home more bearable.
 Perhaps you can join a book club, recreational sports team, religious group, or volunteer organization.
-Going to places where there are regular meetings gets you out of the house and may make it even easier to make friends who you can talk to, because you see the same people who hold the same interest as you on a continual basis.
-Lastly, you may want to speak with a trusted family member, mentor, or counselor.
+Going to places where there are regular meetings gets you out of the house and may make it easier to make friends.
+You might also consider studying at a cafe or library if that could help you focus more.